pourcheragh/cysend-go/docs/OrderRequest.md

 ### NewOrderRequest

-`func NewOrderRequest(userUid string, faceValueId int32, faceValue float32, faceValueCurrency string, beneficiaryInformation []BeneficiaryInformation, ) *OrderRequest`
+`func NewOrderRequest(userUid string, faceValueId int32, faceValue decimal.Decimal, faceValueCurrency string, beneficiaryInformation []BeneficiaryInformation, ) *OrderRequest`

 NewOrderRequest instantiates a new OrderRequest object This constructor will assign default values to properties that have it defined,